Low carb cloud bread

 - 4½ oz.
 (9 tbsp) 130 g (130 ml) cream cheese

 - ½ tbsp ½ tbsp ground psyllium husk powder

 - ½ tsp ½ tsp baking powder

 - ¼ tsp ¼ tsp cream of tartar (optional)

 - Mix the egg yolks and the cream cheese well.
-If you want, add the psyllium seed husk and baking powder (this makes the oopsie more bread-like).
+If you want, add the psyllium seed husk and baking powder — this makes it more bread-like.

 - Gently fold the egg whites into the egg yolk mix – try to keep the air in the egg whites.

 - Place as many dollops of the mixture as servings in the recipe on a parchment paper-lined baking tray.
 Spread out the circles with a spatula to about ½ inch (1 cm) thick.